 Tyres are a vital safety feature of your vehicle.
-The amount of each tyre in connection with the road is no more than the size of the palm of your hand.
-Very little between safety and an accident that could seriously affect your health.
+The amount of each tyre in connection with the road is about the size of the palm of your hand.
+There’s very little between safety and an accident!

-- Over-inflated tyres can cause excess wear, shorten the life of the tyre, and result in an uncomfortable ride.
-Inflate tyres by your vehicle’s manufacturer handbook.
+Over-inflated tyres can cause excess wear, shorten the life of the tyre, and result in an uncomfortable ride.
+Make sure you always inflate tyres by your vehicle’s manufacturer handbook.

 Generally, fit new tyres to the rear.
 Tyres with a deeper tread are less likely to puncture, and it is more difficult to control a car with a damaged rear tyre.